Marty Clarke (basketball)

-Martin Clarke (born 22 May 1967) is an Australian former professional basketball player and coach.
+Martin John Clarke (born 22 May 1967) is an Australian former professional basketball player and coach.
 He is the former head coach of the National Basketball League's Adelaide 36ers and was an assistant coach of the Australian Boomers at the 2012 London Olympics.
 In 2018, Clarke was hired as the director of the NBA Global Academy at the Basketball Australia Centre of Excellence in Canberra.

 Playing career

 As a player, Clarke was a Guard who originally played for the Devonport Warriors in the Tasmanian State League in 1984.
 He was then offered a scholarship at the Australian Institute of Sport (AIS) where he played for the program's South East Australian Basketball League (SEABL) team from 1985 to 1987.
 While attending the AIS, Clarke captained the Australian Under-19 team to fifth place at the 1987 FIBA Under-19 World Championship held in Bormio, Italy.

 Marty Clarke then joined the NBL's North Melbourne Giants in 1988, playing 120 games with the club until retiring at the end of the 1992 season.
 His time at the Giants included winning the 1989 NBL Championship over the Canberra Cannons with a 2–1 series win.
 The win reversed the Grand Final result of the previous season where the Cannons had defeated the Giants 2–0.